 VT1, VT2, and VO₂max: The Complete Guide to Ventilatory Thresholds

-Knowing your thresholds is a useful way to quantify effort and distribute your training load, but understanding what they mean and how to use them is vital to realizing performance improvement.
-In a way, the term “threshold” can be a bit confusing, as it is commonly used to represent different things.
-This guide breaks down what each threshold (VT1, VT2, and VO₂max) actually represents how to find them, what they feel like, what physiologically happens at each one, and how to train each one for the largest performance gains.
+Your thresholds, whether measured by ventilation or lactate, fundamentally define your training zones.
+But the term itself can be confusing, since "threshold" gets used to mean many different things.
+This guide breaks down what thresholds (VT1, VT2, and VO₂max) actually represent, how to find them, what they feel like during training, what physiologically happens at each one, and how to train each one for the largest performance gains.

 What Are VT1, VT2, and VO₂max?